davidmilligan/Jab/README.md

 * Contructors that simply take a bunch of dependencies as parameters and store them in class fields or properties
 * Service registrations (e.g. `services.AddTransient<IMyService, MyService>()`)
-* TODO: Interfaces that mirror concrete implementation types (i.e. automatic creation of interfaces for given classes based on their public members)
+* Interfaces that mirror concrete implementation types (i.e. automatic creation of interfaces for given classes based on their public members)
 * *More to come...*

 ## Constructor Generation